 2: Excessive reliance on snacking

 Why this is a bad habit: This is a tough one for many American parents to get over, because snacking is so ingrained in our culture.
-Contrary to what you may have heard, snacking is not a healthy eating habit, which is a secret that most of the rest of the world is privy to.
+Contrary to what you may have heard, snacking throughout the day is not a healthy eating habit, which is a secret that most of the rest of the world is privy to.
 Snacking fills up your toddler so they eat less during actual mealtimes; it raises insulin levels; it can cause overeating; and it sets the body up for poor metabolic functioning down the road.

 - Encourage balanced meals.
 If a “meal” for your toddler is some fruit, a baby food pouch, or cheese and crackers, they will of course be hungry between meals!
 Just because your littles are little, doesn’t mean their bodies don’t need actual meals.
 A balanced toddler meal includes vegetables (preferably something green), a healthy, clean protein (beans, organic tofu, eggs, low-mercury fish, organic chicken, or occasional dairy), an optional whole grain (brown rice, oats, quinoa), and a small serving of fruit.
 If you are overdoing it with one of these food groups while neglecting another, your child will not receive the fuel they need to stay satiated until their next meal.